ROCK3879/BuzzQuiz/README.md

 ![Navigation bar](./assets/----------)

 ### Questions
-* Cijeli kviz se sastoji od pitanja o insektima koje mozemo pronaci na tlu Europe
+* The entire quiz consists of questions about insects that can be found on the surface of the entire globe.
 ![Home page](./assets/-------------)

 ### Answers
-* The buttons includes cetiri odgovora od kojeg je samo jedan tacan.
+* The buttons include four answers, of which only one is correct, and the correct and incorrect answers are indicated by the colors red for an incorrect answer and green for a correct answer.
 ![Footer](./assets/media/Footer.png)

 ## Future Features
-* Future features can be done in and expanded with images.
+* Future features may be created and expanded with more random questions and answers.

 ## Technology used
 * HTML - creating of web site with Git Hub and Git Pod.